ArjaanBuijk/CarND-Path-Planning-Project/Model-Documentation.md

 # Path Planning Project
 ---

-The goals / steps of this project are the following:
+The goals of this project are the following:

 * Implement Prediction, Behavior Planner and Trajectory modules for highway driving.
-* Test implementation by driving a car simulator on a highway at 50 mph.
+* Test implementation by driving a car on a highway, maintaining a speed close to 50 mph and safely changing lanes to go around slower traffic.

 ---